Voice Agents Are Under Attack: Why Audio Security Can't Wait

 Audio deepfake detection flips the question.
 Instead of asking "who is speaking?", it asks "is this speech authentic?"

-Modern detection models analyze the audio signal for artifacts that are invisible to humans but statistically detectable:
+Modern detection models analyze the audio signal for artifacts that are invisible to humans but statistically obvious to a trained model:

 By combining detection with traditional biometrics, you get a defense-in-depth approach: verify identity AND verify authenticity.